qrzn23/min/magick/content.md

 (Illustration: To insist that any one else shall comply with one’s own standards is to outrage, not only him, but oneself, since both parties are equally born of necessity.)
 **(25) Every man must do Magick each time that he acts or even thinks, since a thought is an internal act whose influence ultimately affects action, though it may not do so at the time.**
 (Illustration: The least gesture causes a change in a man’s own body and in the air around him; it disturbs the balance of the entire Universe, and its effects continue eternally throughout all space.
 Every thought, however swiftly suppressed, has its effect on the mind.
 It stands as one of the causes of every subsequent thought, and tends to influence every subsequent action.
 A golfer may lose a few yards on his drive, a few more with his second and third, he may lie on the green six bare inches too far from the hole 1 , but the net resuit of these trifling mishaps is the différence of a whole stroke, and so probably between halving and losing the hole.)
-**(26) Every man has a right, the right of self-preservation, to fulfil himself to the utmost.
-1** (Illustration: A function imperfectly performed injures, not
+**(26) Every man has a right, the right of self-preservation, to fulfil himself to the utmost. [^4]** (Illustration: A function imperfectly performed injures, not only itself, but everything associated with it.

-I. Men of “criminal nature” are simply at issue with their true Wills.
-The murderer has the Will-to-Live; and his will to murder is a false wilî at variance with his true Will, since he risks death at the hands of Society by obeying his criminal impulse.

-only itself, but everything associated with it.
 If the heart is afraid to beat for fear of disturbing the liver, the liver is starved for blood, and avenges itself on the heart by upsetting digestion, which disorders respiration, on which cardiac welfare dépends.)

 **(27) Every man should make Magick the keynote of his life.
 He should learn its laws and live by them.**
 (Illustration: The Banker should discover the real meaning of his existence, the real motive which led him to choose that profession.
 He should understand banking as a necessary factor in the economic existence of mankind, instead of as merely a business whose objects are independent of the general welfare.
 He should learn to distinguish false values from real, and to act not on accidental fluctuations but on considerations of essential importance.
 Such a banker will prove himself superior to others; because he will not be an individual limited by transitory things, but a force of Nature, as impersonal, impartial and eternal as gravitation, as patient and irresistible as the tides.
 His System will not be subject to panic, any more than the law of Inverse Squares is disturbed by Elections.
 He will not be anxious about his affairs because they will not be his; and for that reason he will be able to direct them with the calm, clear-headed confidence of an onlooker, with intelligence unclouded by self-interest and power unimpaired by passion.)

 **(28) Every man has a right to fulfil his own will without being afraid that it may interfere with that of others; for if he is in his proper place, it is the fault of others if they interfere with him.**
 (Illustration: If a man like Napoleon were actually appointed by destiny to control Europe, he should not be blamed for exercising his rights.
 To oppose him would be an error.
 Any one so doing would have made a mistake as to his own destiny, except in so far as it might be necessary for him to learn the lessons of defeat.
 The sun moves in space without interference.
 The order of Nature provides an orbit for each star.
 A clash proves that one or the other has strayed from its course.
 But as to each man that keeps his true course, the more firmly he acts, the less likely are others to get in his way.
 His example will help them to find their own paths and pursue them.
 Every man that becomes a Magician helps others to do likewise.
 The more firmly and surely men move, and the more such action is accepted as the standard of morality, the less will conflict and confusion hamper humanity.)

+---

+I hope that the above principles will demonstrate to

+**ALL**

-I hope that the above principles will demonstrate to **ALL** that their welfare, their very existence, is bound up in **MAGICK.**
+that their welfare, their very existence, is bound up in

+**MAGICK.**

 I trust that they will understand, not only the reasonableness, but the necessity of the fundamental truth which I was the means of giving to mankind:

-**“Do what thou wilt shall be the whole of the Law.”**
+<center>**“Do what thou wilt shall be the whole of the Law.”**</center>

 I trust that they will assert themselves as individually absolute, that they will grasp the fact that it is their right to assert themselves, and to accomplish the task for which their nature fits them.
 Yea, more, that this is their duty, and that not only to themselves but to others, a duty founded upon universal necessity, and not to be shirked on account of any casual circumstances of the moment which may seem to put such conduct in the light of inconvenience or even of cruelty.

 I hope that the principles outlined above will help them to understand this book, and prevent them from being deterred from its study by the more or less technical language in which it is written.

 The essence of

 **MAGICK**

 is simple enough in all conscience.
 It is not otherwise with the art of government.
 The Aim is simply prosperity; but the theory is tangled, and the practice beset with briars.
 In the same way

 **MAGICK**

 is merely to be and to do.
 I should add: a "to suffer".
 For Magick is the verb and it is part of the Training to use the passive voice.
 This is, however, a matter of Initiation rather than of Magick in its ordinary sense.
 It is not my fauJt if being is baffling, and doing desperate!

 Yet, once the above principles are firmly fixed in the mind, it is easy enough to sum up the situation very shortly.
-One must find out for oneself, and make sure beyond doubt, who one is, what one is, why one is.
+One must find out for oneself, and make sure beyond doubt, *who* one is, *what* one is, *why* one is.
 This done, one may put the Will which is implicit in the “Why” into words, or rather into One Word.
 Being thus conscious of the proper course to pursue, the next thing is to understand the conditions necessary to following it out.
 After that, one must eliminate from oneself every element alien or hostile to success, and develop those parts of oneself which are specially needed to control the aforesaid conditions.

 Let us make an analogy.
 A nation must become aware of its own character before it can be said to exist.
 From that knowledge it must divine its destiny.
 It must then consider the political conditions of the world ; how other countries may help it or hinder it.
 It must then destroy in itself any elements discordant with its destiny.
 Lastly, it must develop in itself those qualifies which will enable it to combat successfully the external conditions which threaten to oppose its purpose.
 We have had a recent example in the case of the young German Empire, which, knowing itself and its will, disciplined and trained itself so that it conquered the neighbours which had oppressed it for so many centuries.
-But after 1866 and 1870, 1914!
-It mistook itself for superhuman, it willed a thing impossible, it failed to eliminate its own internal jealousies, it failed to understand the conditions of victory, it did not train itself to hold the sea, and thus, having violated every principle of
+But after 1866 and 1870, 1914! [^5] It mistook itself for superhuman, it willed a thing impossible, it failed to eliminate its own internal jealousies, it failed to understand the conditions of victory, it did not train itself to hold the sea, and thus, having violated every principle of

 **MAGICK,**

 it was pulled down and broken into pieces by provincialism and democracy, so that neither individual excellence nor civic virtue has yet availed to raise it again to that majestic unity which made so bold a bid for the mastery of the race of man.

-The sincere student will discover, behind the symbolic technicalities of this book, a practical method of making himself a

-1. At least, it allowed England to discover its intentions, and so to combine the world against it.

-Magician.
-The processes described will enable him to discriminate between what he actually is, and what he has fondly imagined himself to be.
-2 He must behold his soul in all its awful nakedness, he must not fear to look on that appalling actuality.
+The sincere student will discover, behind the symbolic technicalities of this book, a practical method of making himself a Magician.
+The processes described will enable him to discriminate between what he actually is, and what he has fondly imagined himself to be.[^6] He must behold his soul in all its awful nakedness, he must not fear to look on that appalling actuality.
 He must discard the gaudy garments with which his shame has screened him; he must accept the fact that nothing can make him anything but what he is.
 He may lie to himself, drug himself, hide himself; but he is always there.
 Magick will teach him that his mind is playing him traitor.
 It is as if a man were told that tailors’ fashion-plates were the canon of human beauty, so that he tried to make himself formless and featureless like them, and shuddered with horror at the idea of Holbein making a portrait of him.
 Magick will show him the beauty and majesty of the self which he has tried to suppress and disguise.

 Having discovered his identity, he will soon perceive his purpose.
 Another process will show him how to make that purpose pure and powerful.
 He may then learn how to estimate his environment, learn how to make allies, how to make himself prevail against all powers whose error has caused them to wander across his path.
-In the course of this Training, he will learn to explore the Hidden Mysteries of Nature, and to develop new senses and faculties in himself, whereby he may communicate with, and control, Beings and Forces pertaining to orders of existence which
+In the course of this Training, he will learn to explore the Hidden Mysteries of Nature, and to develop new senses and faculties in himself, whereby he may communicate with, and control, Beings and Forces pertaining to orders of existence which have been hitherto inaccessible to profane research, and available only to that unscientific and empirical

-2. Professor Sigmund Freud and his school have, in recent years, discovered a part of this body of Truth, which has been taught for many centuries in the Sanctuaries of Initiation.
-But failure to grasp the fullness of Truth, especially that implied in my Sixth Theorem (above) and its corollaries, has led him and his followers into the error of admitting that the avowedly suicidai “Censor” is the proper arbiter of conduct.
-Official psycho-analysis is therefore committed to upholding a fraud, although the foundation of the science was the observation of the disastrous effects on the individual of being false to his Unconscious Self, whose "writing on the wall” in dream language is the record of the sum of the essential tendencies of the true nature of the individual.
-The resuit has been that psycho-analysts have misinterpreted life, and announced the absurdity that every human being is essentially an anti-social, criminal, and insane animal.
-It is evident that the errors of the Unconscious of which the psycho-analysts complain are neither more nor less than the “original sin” of the theologians whom they despise so heartily.

-have been hitherto inaccessible to profane research, and available only to that unscientific and empirical **MAGICK**
+**MAGICK**

 (of tradition) which I came to destroy in order that I might fulfil.

 I send this book into the world that every man and woman may take hold of life in the proper manner.
 It does not matter if one’s present house of flesh be the hut of a shepherd; by virtue of my

 **MAGICK**

 he shall be such a shepherd as David was.
 If it be the studio of a sculptor, he shall so chisel from himself the marble that masks his idea that he shall be no less a master than Rodin.
 Witness mine hand :

-TO META 0HPION (nnn) • The Beast 666; MAGUS 9°=2° A.*.
-A.*, who is The Word of the Aeon THELEMA; whose name is called V.V.V.V.V.
-8° = 3 0 A.*.
-A.-, in the City of the Pyramids; OU MH 7 0 = 4 0 ; OL SONUF VAORESAGI 6° = 5 0 , and .
-5 0 = 6° A.\ A.*, in the Mountain of Abiegnus: but FRATER PERDURABO in the Outer Order or the A.'.
-A.*, and in the World of men upon the Earth, Aleister Crowley of Trinity College, Cambridge.*
+TO META 0HPION (nnn) • The Beast 666; MAGUS 9°=2° A. A., who is The Word of the Aeon THELEMA; whose name is called V.V.V.V.V.
+8° = 3 0 A. A., in the City of the Pyramids; OU MH 7 0 = 4 0 ; OL SONUF VAORESAGI 6° = 5 0 , and .
+5 0 = 6° A.\ A., in the Mountain of Abiegnus: but FRATER PERDURABO in the Outer Order or the A. A., and in the World of men upon the Earth, Aleister Crowley of Trinity College, Cambridge.

-**CONTENTS.**
+---

+# CONTENTS

 **Chapter 0 The Magical Thcory of the Universe.**
 Describes and explains the magical alphabet, and the correspondences of the Qabalah as a convenient System of classification of the Universe.